 It can’t be that simple, yet, I’ve never known.

 Mr. MacGyver grasps my arm to direct me as we walk off the platform into the station itself.
 A myriad of souls within the huge building, each leading a separate existence, disembodied emotions fill the cavernous station.
 I’ve never felt it like this before.
 Or believed it possible, the enormity, the intensity.
 Sobriety.
-Alcohol, once my relief from the curse.
+Alcohol, once was my relief from the curse.
 Now, sober, I think, examine, feel all those around me.
 Surprising myself in ways I never imagined.
 I’ve always avoided crowds.
 Today, for the first time, I relish being here.

-He grabs my hand once again, I look at him as he instructs me.
+He grabs my hand, I look at him as he instructs me.
 “Now, show me hatred.”

 “There, and there.”
-I use his hand to point at people as they walk in front of us.
+I point at people as they walk in front of us.
 After a few minutes, “There,” I say, feeling the hatred within them.

-We stand together, I garner wisps of the most awful of emotions amongst the crowd before us.
+We stand together, I garner wisps of the most awful of emotions within the crowd before us.
 Each hurrying toward some other aspect of their lives which I can never be privy.
 I can only feel the detritus of their own self-made hatred toward someone.
 Suddenly it becomes real.
 I try to wrest my hand from the man next me.
 He won’t let go.
 I look at him, and gasp.
 “Murder.”

 “Where?
 Who?”
 He demands.